 Right now, millions of people in the UK regularly experience hunger.
-Yet tonnes of fresh food are thrown away every day.
+Yet tonnes of surplus fresh food is thrown away every day.
 Inspired by Felix, we set out to change this.
 No one should have to miss a meal.

 The Felix Project collects fresh, nutritious food that cannot be sold.
-We deliver this surplus food to charities so they can provide healthy meals and help the most vulnerable in our society.
+We deliver this surplus food to charities and schools so they can provide healthy meals and help the most vulnerable in our society.

 “ There is great camaraderie in the team and whether I'm out in the van as a co-driver or helping in the warehouse, I finish my shift with a smile on my face. ”, Volunteer

 “ There’s no reason for children to be starving or going hungry with the amount of surplus food that’s out there. ”, Children with Voices in Hackney

 “ It’s extremely moving to see a line of people down the street waiting for your arrival.
 The food is quite extraordinary - stuff I hanker for when I go to the supermarket.
 Really exceptional fish and extraordinary cuts of meat. ”

 “ At Ocado Retail, we’re so proud to support The Felix Project which is one of our key charity partners.
 In 2022, we donated the equivalent of 1 million meals in surplus food items and almost £1 million in cash.
 The funds went towards various projects such as refurbishing the Enfield depot and purchasing five electric vans with charging points. ”

 Learn about food waste and hunger in London, and how to help fight it!

 Government pledges millions to help rescue more food from farms